 - Match of applicant's interest with available research projects

 All online application information must be received at the LPI no later than January 6, 2020.
 Notification of selection will be made by March 9, 2020.
 Successful applicants should be prepared to make a decision regarding the offer to participate within two days of notification.

-In order to be eligible for the LPI Summer Intern Program you must qualify.
-Due to security issues, citizens of U.S. State Department Designated Countries (See link under "ECP Notices" at http://oiir.hq.nasa.gov/nasaecp/) are not eligible.
+In order to be eligible for the LPI Summer Intern Program, you must qualify.
+Due to security issues, citizens of U.S. State Department Designated Countries are not eligible.
+Reference the Designated Country List at this website: https://www.nasa.gov/oiir/export-control.